The Reverse-log-Brunn-Minkowski inequality

-A significant advance was obtained by Kolesnikov-Milman \cite{KM} (local version) and Chen-Huang-Li-Liu \cite{CHLL} (local-to-global), in which they showed that the (LM) conjectured inequality is equivalent to a spectral-estimate of the so-called `Hilbert-Brunn-Minkowski operator'.
-For the case that the `base body' $K$ is a zonoid, van Handel \cite{H2} proved proved the (LM) inequality, by estimating the spectral-gap of the Hilbert-Brunn-Minkowski operator $K$.
-But the conjectured full equality conditions seems to be open.
+4pt In recent years, a significant breakthrough was obtained by Kolesnikov-Milman \cite{KM} (local version) and Chen-Huang-Li-Liu \cite{CHLL} (local-to-global), in which they proved the $L_p$-Brunn-Minkowski conjecture for $p$ slightly smaller than 1 and showed that the (LM) conjectured inequality is equivalent to a spectral-estimate of the so-called `Hilbert-Brunn-Minkowski operator'.
+For the case that the `base body' $K$ is a zonoid, van Handel \cite{H2} proved the (LM) inequality, by estimating the spectral-gap of the Hilbert-Brunn-Minkowski operator $K$.
+But the conjectured full equality conditions seem to be open.

 4pt